 - Put a drop of blood on the correct spot of the test strip, covering the test area well.

 - Using a clean cotton ball, stop the bleeding by applying pressure to the place you stuck.

 - Wait for the results.
 Most meters take only a few seconds to give you the results.

 Recording your blood sugar results is very important.
 You and your doctor will use your record to see how often your blood sugar levels are in your target range.
 This information lets you and your doctor know how your medicine, food, and activity are affecting your blood sugar.
 Be sure to take your record with you on each visit to your doctor or diabetes educator.

 To record your results, you can:

 - Get printed blood sugar logs from companies that make diabetic medicines and supplies.
-Or use a home blood sugar diary (What is a PDF document?) .
+Or use a home blood sugar diary .